-- Price – A free version can get you started with the essential features, while they offer plans such as the plus ($10 per user per month), the pro ($20 per user per month) and the enterprise plan that give you access to more storage, features, revision history, and customer support.
+A free version can get you started with the essential features, while they offer plans such as the plus ($10 per user per month), the pro ($20 per user per month), and the enterprise plan that give you access to more storage, features, revision history, and customer support.

 SmartSheet is a cloud-based work management platform for planning, tracking, and automating projects.
 Marketers can utilize this service for campaign management, content marketing calendars, PR tracking, and more.

-- Price – A free trial is available, with individual access starting at $14 per month including free users.
+A free version is available, with Pro access starting at $7 per month.
 For businesses where multiple licenses are needed, pricing starts at $25 per user per month.

 WorkFront is a work management platform designed to eliminate silos and streamline processes across teams.
 Its interface lets marketers and project managers efficiently submit and prioritize requests, manage operations, and review asset creation while it delivers powerful, out-of-the-box integrations such as Salesforce, Jira, Microsoft Teams, Adobe Creative Cloud, and others.

-- Price – Workfront doesn’t publicly display their prices on their website, but 3rd party review sites estimate costs at approximately $30-$40 per user, per month A free demo is also available.
+Workfront doesn’t publicly display its prices on its website, but 3rd party review sites estimate costs at approximately $30-$40 per user, per month A free demo is also available.

 Miro is an online collaborative whiteboarding platform that allows teams to work efficiently and effectively together, from brainstorming with digital sticky notes to planning and managing agile workflows.

-- Price – A free version is available which includes 3 editable boards and some core integrations, but to get the most out of the platform, most teams will need to upgrade to one of the paid versions, which range from $8 – $16 per user, per month, that include additional features such as unlimited boards, advanced security, external editors, Single Sign-On (SSO), and others.
+A free version is available, which includes 3 editable boards and some core integrations, but to get the most out of the platform, most teams will need to upgrade to one of the paid versions, which range from $8 – $16 per user, per month, that include additional features such as unlimited boards, advanced security, external editors, Single Sign-On (SSO), and others.

 Cacoo is an online diagram and collaboration tool for businesses to create sitemaps, flowcharts, mind maps, wireframes, mockups, and more.
 Cacoo features real-time collaboration, app integrations with Google Drive (and others), and a vast library of templates to get users started quickly.

-- Price – A free version is available, but the full paid version starts at only $5/month, which unlocks real-time editing, 100+ templates, in-app video & chat, revision history, and more.
+A free version is available, but the full paid version starts at only $6/month, which unlocks real-time editing, 100+ templates, in-app video & chat, revision history, and more.

-- Best Features – To make the creation process even more accessible, LucidChart offers over 500 different templates to simplify to the diagramming process or provide inspiration.
+To make the creation process even more accessible, LucidChart offers over 500 different templates to simplify the diagramming process or provide inspiration.

-- Price – A free version is available for an individual user, with collaboration plans starting a $27 per month depending on your team size.
+A free version is available for an individual user, with collaboration plans starting a $9 per month, depending on your team size.

-- Pricing – Their free version allows unlimited public designs, but only three private ones.
+Their free version allows unlimited public designs but only three private ones.
 Upgrades for teams range from $5-$8 per user, per month, and include more features and allow for more designs.

 A cloud-based video conferencing platform, Zoom powers everything from conference calls to webinars.
 Its screen-sharing tool makes it easy for any participant to share documents and presentations within each meeting.

-- Best Features – Fully mobile and platform agnostic, Zoom has apps to allow connectivity across Windows, Mac, iOS, Android.
+Fully mobile and platform agnostic, Zoom has apps to allow connectivity across Windows, Mac, iOS, and Android.
 It also provides the ability to video record meetings, as well as store the recordings for future use or reference in the Zoom cloud.

-- Price – A free version is available, with additional plans ranging from $149.90-$300 per year per license.
+A free version is available, with additional plans ranging from $149.90-$250 per year per license.
 Paid versions allow longer call times, more participants, and a variety of other features.

-An app that has become ubiquitous with chat and team communication, Slack has enough features to replace email if one were so inclined.
-Beyond organizing all chat messages into separate channels, Slack enables file sharing, audio and video chat, and even shared document management.
+An app that has become ubiquitous with instant messaging and team communication, Slack has enough features to replace email if one were so inclined.
+Beyond organizing all chat messages into separate channels, Slack enables file sharing, audio, and video chat, and even shared document management.

-- Price – Free version available, with paid plans starting at $6.67 per user, per month, opening up unlimited message archives, apps, workspaces, and more.
+Free version available, with paid plans starting at $7.25 per user, per month, opening up unlimited message archives, apps, workspaces, and more.

 What started as a simple chat app, Ryver has added a more robust set of task management and workflow automation tools to become a valuable application for marketing teams anywhere.

-- Best Features – Ryver builds off the communication functionality of Slack, by allowing users the ability to turn conversations into trackable tasks.
+Ryver builds off the communication functionality of Slack by allowing users the ability to turn conversations into trackable tasks.
 It also provides automation of mass notifications and task assignments.

-- Price – Ryver offers a 14-day free trial.
-After that, prices go up to a flat $49 per month for up to 12 users and $199 per month for unlimited users.
+Ryver offers a 14-day free trial.
+After that, prices go up to a flat $69 per month for up to 12 users and $129 per month for up to 30 users.

 Flock cuts down your time spent jumping between multiple communication tools by organizing all conversations into one place.
 Flock also has integrations with external apps like Google, MailChimp, Dropbox, and more, allowing for easy sharing of documents and consolidation of tools.

-- Price – A free plan is available for up to 10,000 searchable messages.
-After that, prices start at $4.50 per user, per month for unlimited messages and additional support and go up to $8 per month for large enterprises and organizations with additional storage capabilities.
+A free plan is available for up to 10,000 searchable messages.
+After that, prices start at $4.50 per user, per month for unlimited messages and additional support and an enterprise plan for organizations with additional storage capabilities.

 Wrike simplifies creative design and approval by providing tools for collaborative markup and feedback.
 Scheduling and assignment features ensure your projects are being created, revised, and approved on schedule.
-Break down silos by centralizing communication, get complete visibility on every part of your campaigns, and monitor real-time progress, track results, and easily share campaign performance with stakeholders to show your team’s impact.
+Break down silos by centralizing communication, getting complete visibility on every part of your campaigns, monitoring real-time progress, tracking results, and easily sharing campaign performance with stakeholders to show your team’s impact.

 Filestage simplifies the process of creative design and approval, with functionalities for team members to easily share and comment on revisions, ensuring all designers and decision-makers are aligned.

-- Price – A free trial is available.
-After that, they offer a Starter package for $89 per month, ideal for small agencies and their clients, a Pro plan for $219 per month, which is better suited for larger teams and projects, and an enterprise plan for large teams that need maximum flexibility and control.
+A free trial is available.
+After that, they offer a Starter package for $49 per month, ideal for small agencies and their clients, a Pro plan for $249 per month, which is better suited for larger teams and projects, and an enterprise plan for large teams that need maximum flexibility and control.

-Create, prototype, collaborate and bring your ideas to life with Sketch.
-Its collaboration features allow teams to work together in sharing ideas and feedback on designs of all kinds.
+Create, prototype, collaborate, and bring your ideas to life with Sketch.
+Its collaboration features allow teams to work together in real time with comments and reactions on designs of all kinds.
 Shared Cloud Libraries, prototype previews for user testing and research, free developer handoff right inside the browser are only some of the features that Sketch offers.

-- Price – A personal license starts at $99 per year, while a subscription for the whole team starts at $9 per contributor, per month.
+A personal license starts at $120 per year, while a subscription for the whole team starts at $10 per contributor, per month.

-As you can see, most of these tools offer a free version that provides you with the basic features, or at the very least a free trial period.
-We highly recommend trying out a variety of marketing collaboration software apps and seeing what works best for you and the needs of your team.
+As you can see, most of these tools offer a free version that provides you with the basic features or, at the very least, a free trial period.
+We highly recommend trying out a variety of marketing automation tools and seeing what works best for you and the needs of your team.